 - Are you in a struggling marriage?
 Do everything you can to make it work.
 Many divorced dads say that, knowing how difficult it is being a dad now, they wish they’d tried harder with their ex-wives.

 - For whatever specific fathering challenge you’re facing, chances are we have articles online that will give you some practical help.
-See what’s available for your situation, your kids’ stages, and other hot topics.
+See the topics and situations here.